Training female athletes

 With the growing emergence and popularity of female footballers and National AFL League starting next year.
 I thought I’d address some of the common myths, physiological and biomechanics differences and key areas that must be addressed to ensure female athletes

 reduce their risk of injury and optimise their performance.

-I’ve been fortunate enough to train many elite female athletes including world record holder Taylah Zimmer, Australian Surf Life Saving Team Member Rach Eddy, Coolangatta Gold Iron Woman Champion Courtney Hancock, Australian Swim Champ Storm Nutting, and arguably one of Australia’s best female AFL Footballers Katie Brennan to a name a few!!!
+I’ve been fortunate enough to train many elite female athletes including world record holder Tayliah Zimmer, Australian Surf Life Saving Team Member Rach Eddy, Coolangatta Gold Iron Woman Champion Courtney Hancock, AFLW Star Georgie Rankin, Australian Swim Champ Storm Nutting, and arguably one of Australia’s best female AFL Footballers Katie Brennan to a name a few!!!